tos-network/emo/docs/experimental-features.md

-# Experimental features of Kubo
+# Experimental features of Emo

-This document contains a list of experimental features in Kubo.
+This document contains a list of experimental features in Emo.
 These features, commands, and APIs aren't mature, and you shouldn't rely on them.
 Once they reach maturity, there's going to be mention in the changelog and release posts.
 If they don't reach maturity, the same applies, and their code is removed.

-Subscribe to https://github.com/ipfs/kubo/issues/3397 to get updates.
+Subscribe to https://github.com/ipfs/emo/issues/3397 to get updates.

-When you add a new experimental feature to kubo or change an experimental feature, you MUST please make a PR updating this document, and link the PR in the above issue.
+When you add a new experimental feature to emo or change an experimental feature, you MUST please make a PR updating this document, and link the PR in the above issue.